usnistgov/trec-browser/browser/src/docs/trec6/overview.md

 {==

 The TREC-6 conference was the fourth year in which document retrieval in a language other than English was carried out.
 In TREC-3, 4 groups participated in an ad hoc retrieval task on a collection of 208 Mbytes of Mexican newspaper text in the Spanish language.
 In TREC-4 there were 10 groups who participated, once again in an ad hoc document retrieval task on the same Mexican newspaper texts but with new topics.
 In TREC-5 there was a change of document corpus and new topics for the Spanish ad hoc retrieval task and a corpus of documents and topics to support ad hoc retrieval in the Chinese language was introduced for the first time.
 In TREC-6 there was two tracks in which languages other than English were explored.
 In the Chinese track, a second set of topics were evaluated against the existing corpus.
 In the cross-lingual track experiments were conducted where queries in one language were used against a document corpus in another language.
-This report concentrates solely on the Chinese track.

 ==}

 :fontawesome-solid-user-group: **Track coordinator(s):**

-- R. Wilkinson (CSIRO)
+- R. Wilkinson, CSIRO